 “You don’t have to,” Jack smiled, warmth radiating.

 David turned to face the other direction so she didn’t see his visible irritation.
 She nodded.
 Marisol glanced at her and smiled.

 “Sometimes,” she dropped the phone and started running her fingers through her hair with both hands.
 “Tonight probably.”
 She glanced at David.
 “Not the acid though.”

 David turned completely around to face her, stuck his tongue out and dropped the paper beneath his tongue.
 Spiteful, he snapped his mouth shut like a reptile, a crocodile.
 To the room, it appeared they knew their problems but they didn’t.
 They both carried distractions like moats blocking passage or transcendence of any real conversation between them.
 It had been like this.
 It would probably remain like this.
 Jack had also stuck his piece under his tongue.

-She hopped up letting her high, dark ponytail swing behind her as she galloped towards them.
+.
 Letting her fingers tickle his abdomen first, she leaned over to kiss him as David watched.
-The room was full of bitter.
 Outside the first loud thunder cracked.